 - Total FTE – must be a minimum of 0.6 FTE if part time

 - Clinical FTE - Must have 60% of total designated FTE dedicated to clinical service providing patient care at Seattle Children’s Hospital or a Seattle Children’s satellite.

 - **If not yet appointed as a faculty member, a letter from the division head/department chair should be supplied stating the date of appointment will commence at or before the time that AEF funding begins.

-- Candidates with investigator status on extramurally funded awards with less than 0.10 total combined FTE/salary support are eligible to apply.
+- Candidates who are not PI, but who are co-investigators on extramurally funded awards with less than 0.10 total combined FTE/salary support are eligible to apply.

 - Candidates with intramural support are eligible to apply.

-- Clinical faculty and staff (e.g., physicians, nurses, therapists, dietitians and other allied health professionals) are eligible.
+- Clinical faculty and staff (e.g. physicians, nurses, therapists, dieticians and other allied health professionals) are eligible.

 Note: The funds are not intended to support the research of established investigators.
 An individual who does not meet one or more of these criteria may serve as project “mentor,” provided the independent nature of the principal investigator’s project are clearly delineated in a supporting letter to accompany the application.

 Have questions?
 Review the Frequently Asked Questions section in the AEF Application Packet (DOC).